HERMES-SOC/hermes_eea/README.rst

 .. end-badges

 This is a Python package for processing and analyzing data from the Electron Electrostatic Analyzer (EEA) instrument on the Lunar Gateway.
+The EEA provides measurements of low-energy electrons in the solar wind and in Earth’s deep magnetotail by measuring electron flux as functions of energy and direction.

 License
 -------